conholdateapp/docs.conholdate.app/docs/how-to/Convert.md

 1. After conversion is complete, click on `Download` button.

 ### Bulk documents conversion
-Convert multiple document at once with just few clicks.
+> **Only** available to registered users.

-> Bulk document conversion is available **only** to registered users.
+Convert multiple documents at once with just few clicks.
 1. [Login](https://conholdate.app/signin) to your account or [register](https://conholdate.app/signin) if you do not own one yet.
 It's FREE!
 1. Go to your [dashboard](https://dashboard.conholdate.app).
 1. Click on `Upload` button and upload few documents.